logzio/logz-docs/_source/logzio_collections/_technical-notes/kibana-6.md

 ## Autocomplete Search (Coming soon!)

-Logz.io will be introducing autocomplete and the option for to use Kuery, a functional querying syntax introduced in Kibana 6.0.
-In future versions, Kibana will be moving away from Kuery, in favor of a simpler search syntax based on the tried-and-true Lucene syntax.
-The focus has shifted to making searches easier, and you can read up on how to use this syntax [here](https://www.elastic.co/guide/en/kibana/6.3/kuery-query.html).
+Logz.io is introducing support for autocomplete and the option to use Kuery, a functional querying syntax that is simpler than Lucene introduced in Kibana 6.0.
+The focus is to make searches easier, and you can read up on how to use this syntax [here](https://www.elastic.co/guide/en/kibana/6.3/kuery-query.html).

-The search experience is made even easier, though, with autocomplete.
-When beginning a search in Kibana, we will provide suggestions for fields, values and query operators, based on the data you are searching (the Elasticsearch index you are querying).
+Autocomplete improves the search experience by helping you easily build the query you want.
+When beginning a search in Kibana, Logz.io provides suggestions for fields, values and query operators, based on the data you are searching (the Elasticsearch index you are querying).

+Please note that we are still working to fully support Kuery in alerts.
+To make an alert or optimizer, you will need to use a Lucene search.

 ## We’ve Got You Covered